ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 // This function is called by the EVM once per precompile contract activation.
 // You can use this function to set up your precompile contract's initial state,
-// by using the [cfg] config and [state] stateDB.
-	// Configure configures [state] with the initial configuration. func (*configurator) Configure(chainConfig contract.ChainConfig, cfg precompileconfig.Config, state contract.StateDB, _ contract.BlockContext) error {
+// by using the [cfg] config and [state] stateDB. func (*configurator) Configure(chainConfig contract.ChainConfig, cfg precompileconfig.Config, state contract.StateDB, _ contract.BlockContext) error {
 	config, ok := cfg.(*Config)
 	if !ok {